 “Adequate hydration is crucial for all aspects of health—skin health included,” says New York City dermatologist Dendy Engelman, MD, “That said, oral ingestion of water doesn’t correlate with skin hydration.
 That is more a factor of sebaceous gland density and skin-barrier function.”
 In other words, you can sip out of your S’well 24/7 and still have dry skin, and you can also slack on your daily 64 ounces and still have skin that looks relatively moisturized.

 The takeaway?
 Winning the gold medal in hydration doesn’t necessarily mean that the body’s largest organ (AKA, the skin) will appear hydrated.
-But, the H2O will give your bod its greatest chance at fighting other factors that cause skin woes.
+Still, the H2O will give you the greatest chance at fighting other factors that cause skin woes.
+So keep your water bottle on-hand.
 If you’re a total overachiever though, you can add a few extra ingredients to your nutrient rotation to make sure you’re getting the most out of your water.
 Below, Dr. Engelman shares the best things in your fridge for doing just that.

 1. Snack on water-dense fruits like watermelon, cucumbers, and strawberries